HelenevB/Project-2-SEI66-musicapprevised/readme.md

 * General user's Information was showing on the Artist Index (fixed)
 * Artist deletes functionality not complete (fixed)
 * The artist-profile update functionality is not complete, so artists  are currently unable to update their bio
-* Success or failure messages after form submissions still need to be completed, so the user is not getting notified on if sign up or sign-in is successful
+* Success or failure messages after form submissions still need to be completed, so the user is not getting notified if sign-up or sign-in is successful
 * The user session timeouts, so login is required frequently
 * When a user either bookmarks or removes an event from their profile, they need to refresh the page for the change to be seen
 * Models to be amended so that there is a one-to-one relationship between the user & artist
-* Sign-up/ Sign-in is not displayed on the navigation bar clearly, it is currently as a dropdown, which on review is not very practical add add<br>
+* Sign-up/ Sign-in is not displayed on the navigation bar; clearly, it is currently as a dropdown, which on review, is not very practical<br>

 ### **Future Enhancements**
 ___